-Kosho Uchiyama's "Opening the Hand of Thought" describes key practices while omitting details of Zen practice such as chants, ceremonies, and bowing.
-In his concluding chapter, Uchiyama's final talk before retiring after ten years as abbot of a Japanese temple and over thirty as a monk, Uchiyama strongly advocates and discusses seven points of practice:
+Kosho Uchiyama's "Opening the Hand of Thought" describes key zen practices while omitting most details of Zen practice such as chants, ceremonies, and bowing.
+In his concluding chapter, Uchiyama's final talk before retiring after ten years as abbot of a Japanese temple, and over thirty as a monk, Uchiyama strongly advocates and discusses the following seven points of practice: